rubygems/bundler-api/README.md

 # bundler-api

+## Getting Started

+Run `script/build` to create and migrate the database specified in the `$DATABASE_URL` environment variable.

 ## Environment

-The follow environment variables are needed to run bundler-api.
-You can store these in the .gitignored `.env` file to have them automatically loaded by Foreman and `script/setup`.

-    RACK_ENV=development
-    DATABASE_URL=postgres:///bundler-api
-    FOLLOWER_DATABASE_URL=postgres:///bundler-api
-    TEST_DATABASE_URL=postgres:///bundler-api-test
+The default environment is stored in `.env`.
+Override any of the settings found there by creating a `.env.local` file.

-## Databases
+## Production Databases

   - `COBALT`: Master database.
   - `PURPLE`: Following `COBALT`.
 Read by public API to resolve dependencies.